Zefeyr/Group-Project-Monitoring-Mobile-App/README.md

 # CollabQuest: The Project Hub

 An app that helps with organizing your group project and connect with other members.
-Features include "beeping" others for attention, task tracking, reminders, push notifications, peer reviews, and using sensors/Bluetooth for face-to-meeting meetings.
+Features include "beeping" others for attention, task tracking, reminders, push notifications, peer reviews, and using Bluetooth for physical meetings.

 # Group Information